 "Best historical thriller writer in the business!"

-The tenth Sebastian St. Cyr mystery
+The eighteenth Sebastian St. Cyr mystery

 BUY THE BOOK